alphaClass6143/hackathon-2023-charityhub/README.md

 - [gunicorn](https://gunicorn.org/) - Used as a work model.
 - [python-dotenv](https://pypi.org/project/python-dotenv/) - Used as our python environment.

+## Testing

+### Validator Testing
+The W3C Markup Validator, CSS Validator Services, JSHint, PEP8 were used to validate the project throughout development and at the stage of deployment to ensure there were no syntax errors in the project.

+### Lighthouse Test
+We tested the website via the Lighthouse tool at the point of deployment and our results for the home page were:

+<b>Desktop</b>
+Perfomance: 98
+Accessibility: 95
+Best Practice: 100
+SEO: 100

+<b>Mobile</b>
+Perfomance: 84
+Accessibility: 95
+Best Practice: 100
+SEO: 98

+### Manual Testing
+All 6 contributors of the project conducted manual testing on all user journeys through the app at the point of deployment.
+Issues were raised in our slack channel and were resolved before submission.

+### User Stories and Owner Requirements
+All user stories and owner group requirements are satisfied by the features developed and deployed on the website.
+This was achieved through design that centre's the user and owner groups needs.
+### Browser Compatibility
+Testing has been carried out on the following browsers :
+Microsoft Edge, Google Chrome, Mozila Firefox, Safari, Opera
+### Responsive Design
+We can confirm this project is responsive and functions on all standard screen sizes using devtools device toolbar, and by testing on all our individual devices.

 ## Deployment

 You can fork the repository by following these steps: